Urgent Care for X-Rays

 X-Rays for Broken Bones

 If you are injured in an auto accident, fall, workplace accident, or sporting event, an X-ray can help determine if you broke any bones.
-When reviewing an X-ray, a physician can tell whether a bone is broken and, if it is, how bad the break is.
-X-rays guide physicians in determining the best course of action for someone who has sustained a minor or serious injury.
+When reviewing an X-ray, a provider can tell whether a bone is broken and, if it is, how bad the break is.
+X-rays guide providers in determining the best course of action for someone who has sustained a minor or serious injury.

 X-Rays of the Pelvis